openlibhums/memory-alpha/content/support/issues-volumes-and-collections/issues-and-volumes.md

 - **Make current** <img src="../../support/images/clock-icon.png" width="17" height="17"/>
   Sets the selected issue as the journal’s current issue.
 The current issue does not display this button.

 You can also drag and drop issues to manually change their order; the new order updates the public display immediately.
-You can also view publication data such as volume, issue number, publication date, and number of articles directly from the table.
+You can view publication data such as volume, issue number, publication date, and number of articles directly from the table.

 ## Creating and editing issue details